 2. Starting on low, blend smooth as you work up to high speed.

-3. Sweeten to taste.
+3. Sweeten to taste and serve immediately.

-blended pregnancy smoothie ingredients in blender
+pregnancy smoothie in blender.

 Are smoothies good for you when pregnant?